Title X: Abortion

 Services Projects, which is available at 65 Fed.
 Reg.
 41270.

 Despite the broad bipartisan support for Title X in 1970, in 2011 Title X became entangled with the abortion debate, during negotiations about funding for the government's programs, as well as the proposed FY2012 budget.

 Abortion opponents took issue with Title X since 25% of all Title X money went to Planned Parenthood affiliates, and Planned Parenthood clinics are the nation's biggest private abortion providers.
 Although Planned Parenthood is prohibited from using federal funds to perform abortions, abortion opponents argue that any money given to Planned Parenthood from Title X frees up more nonfederal money that can be used to perform abortions.
 Representative, and later Vice President, Mike Pence, a Republican from Indiana, has led the charge to prevent Planned Parenthood from receiving Title X funds.
 House Republicans called for cuts of over $300 million from Title X for FY2011 in order to reduce the number of abortions.

-In June 2019, the Trump administration was allowed by a federal court of appeals to implement, while legal appeals continue, a policy restricting taxpayer dollars given to family planning facilities through Title X.
+In June 2019, the Trump administration was allowed by a federal court of appeals to implement, while legal appeals continued, a policy restricting taxpayer dollars given to family planning facilities through Title X.

 The final Title X Rule, as issued by the Department of Health and Human Services on 22 February 2019, prohibited the use of Title X funds to perform, promote, refer for, or support abortion as a method of family planning.
 However, nondirective pregnancy counseling, including nondirective counseling on abortion, was permitted.
 More details on the final rules can be found on the Fact Sheet released by the Department of Health and Human Services.

 As a result of the new rule, some groups withdrew from the program in August 2019, including Maine Family Planning and Planned Parenthood, which had been providing Title X birth control services to 1.5 million women.